A Comprehensive Guide to Massage Therapy School

 You’ll find more detailed information on accrediting associations in “I’m Researching Massage Therapy Schools.
 What Should I Be Looking for?”, below.

 Next, complete the Free Application for Federal Student Aid (commonly abbreviated as FAFSA), which is typically a prerequisite to applying for grants, loans and scholarships.
 These funds may come from the federal government, from your state, from your individual school or from private entities.

 For example, to attend one massage school in Gainesville, Florida, you could use any of numerous federal or state grants and loans, as listed on their website, as well as apply for an individual scholarship directly from the school.

 For more detailed information on the process of financing your education, and the different types of aid that may be available, check out “How to Afford Massage School” on MASSAGE Magazine’s online resource for massage students, futureLMT.com.

-How Long Does Massage School Take—and What Will I Study?
+How Long Does Massage Therapy School Take—and What Will I Study?

 Again, this partially depends on how many hours your state requires for licensing, as well as how many hours you take at a time.
 Most massage schools offer a choice of day or evening programs, which may have different starting and ending dates.

 Massage therapy programs range in length from several months to two years, said Sohnen-Moe.

 Beyond learning and practicing massage techniques, you will also study the history and origins of massage; anatomy and physiology; pathology; kinesiology; contraindications to massage; business; ethics; and self-care, among other topics.